-In 2012, Bret Victor gave a talk called “Inventing on Principle”.
-Bret’s ideas about immediacy in creative tools reminded me of a piece I wrote back in 2009 on reaching the speed of thought — the idea that the best tools collapse the gap between intention and result.
+In 2012, Bret Victor gave a deeply inspiring talk called “Inventing on Principle”.
+Bret’s ideas about immediacy in creative tools reminded me of an article I wrote back in 2009 on reaching the speed of thought — the idea that the best tools collapse the gap between intention and result.
 Thirty minutes in, he demos an animation app for iPad where he performs an animation in real time — he just dragged an asset with his finger while the timeline played, and the motion was captured exactly as he moved.
 No keyframes.
 No tweens.
 The tool got out of the way and let him just do the thing.

 Bret never released that app, and for over a decade I wanted something like it to exist.

 Recently, my wife — a surgeon — started creating short Osmosis style instructional videos for her Instagram.
 I would sometimes help with production, but the tooling was always more friction than it should be.
 We needed a lightweight, integrated way to animate different assets together and produce a complete explainer video without a complex post-production pipeline.
+It should be as effortless as explaining a concept on the back of a napkin.

 Product principles as constraints

-3. No AI.
+- No AI.
 There is already enough AI-generated slop in the world.
 Muy is deliberately about enabling human expression.
 The goal is to help people unlock their intent without AI assistance.
 I may add minor AI aids in the future, but the core tool is for human authorship.

-4. No back-end.
+- No back-end.
 Everything stays client-side.
 Projects are stored in IndexedDB.
 No authentication, no accounts — you just open the URL and use it, like Excalidraw.
 Simpler, cheaper, and gives users a sense of ownership and control.

 Building with agents

 I used Plan Mode extensively for features that required careful thinking before implementing.
-I used different models for different tasks: frontier models like Claude for complex reasoning and architecture decisions, lighter local models for more mechanical generation to avoid burning token budget unnecessarily.
+I used different models for different tasks: frontier models like Claude Opus for complex reasoning and architecture decisions, lighter local models for more mechanical generation to avoid burning token budget unnecessarily.
 Using a UI framework like shadcn made a lot of things faster and easier, while still leaving meaningful room for customization — particularly in the custom property widgets and the scrubber component.

 The process reinforced something I had suspected but not fully internalized: the value of agentic coding is not just speed.
 It is the ability to iterate fast, that changes while you explore a problem space.
 In this case, I was a user, along with a few friends, so the feedback loops were short.